tobyweston/blog/source/_posts/2011-08-29-catching-multiple-exceptions-and.markdown

 layout: post
 title: Catching Multiple Exceptions (and rethrowing them all!)
 time: 2011-08-29 13:09:00 +01:00
-categories: java
+categories: java exceptions
 comments: true
 ---

 Sometimes, we may want to catch an exception, temporarily ignoring it to continue work before rethrowing it when its more appropriate to do so.
 I recently saw a slight variation of this whereby the developer wanted to (potentially) catch multiple exceptions, perform some processing then throw.
 However, it left the question that if more than one was caught, which exception should we actually rethrow.
 We certainly don't want to loose any information and should really allow the client to catch the exception in a standard way.

 This got me thinking about how we should deal with this kind of thing.
 In the end, I came up with the idea of a collection class to capture the `Exceptions` and a sub-class of `Exception` to represent an exception containing other, embedded exceptions.
 When you're done collecting exceptions, you can just check and rethrow as a new exception type.

 <!-- more -->